 What did little Eve see--and how will it haunt her?
 Husband, father and womanizer Louis Batiste is the head of an affluent family, but it's the women who rule this gothic world of secrets, lies and mystic forces.

 The story is set in 1962 Louisiana.
-The big Batiste family is headed by charming doctor Louis.
-Though he is married to beautiful Roz, he has a weakness for attractive women patients.
-One day Louis is flirting with married and sexy Metty Mereaux, not knowing that he is observed by his youngest idealistic daughter Eve, who is there by accident.
-Eve can not forget the incident which is traumatic for her naivete and shares a secret with older sister Cisely.
+The Batiste family is headed by charming doctor Louis.
+Though he is married to beautiful Roz, he has a weakness for attractive female patients.
+One night Louis trysts with married and sexy Metty Mereaux, not knowing that he is observed by his youngest daughter Eve, who is there by accident.
+Eve can not forget the traumatic incident and shares a secret with older sister Cisely.
 Lies start to roll...Written by

 See more »

 28 of 32 people found this review helpful.

 Was this review helpful to you?